hwillson/meteor-manage-users/README.md

 A roles based account management system.

+Forked from https://github.com/cfly15/meteor-manage-users and added semantic-ui styling and checks for meteor methods.

-*this package is a fork and heavily modified from 'meteor-accounts-admin-ui-bootstrap-3' by @hharnisc - thanks for the great work*
+*The orgiginal package is a fork and heavily modified from 'meteor-accounts-admin-ui-bootstrap-3' by @hharnisc - thanks for the great work*

 ## Config